veracity/veracity-documentation/sections/marketplace/paidservices.md

 # Paid services

 When planning to sell a service through Veracity Marketplace, you should have reached a high grade of maturity of your product and be ready for scalability.
 Get in touch with us if you want to know more about how "ready you are for selling digitally".
+Veracity supports processing charges in multiple currencies, including Euro (EUR), British pound sterling (GBP) and U.S. Dollars (USD).

 The following section gives an overview of the different pricing models you can use for your product.